 Belfast Botanic Gardens Tree Archive

-The name Chamaecyparis means 'small conifer' which is a joke
+The name Chamaecyparis means 'small conifer' which seems like a joke,

 as many will reach 60m or more and it is said that no Lawson cypress in Britain